AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

 GNATemulator, producing a ``test_inc.trace`` binary trace in the current directory.

-Example production of source traces for a native environmment
+Example production of source traces for a native environment
 -------------------------------------------------------------

 Assuming the coverage runtime is available, the first step consists in